Internal Closedness and von Neumann-Morgenstern Stability in Matching Theory: Structures and Complexity: Internally closed sets: the marriage case

-As for the running time, it suffices to bound the number of times we run \emph{Dissect\_Rotation}.
-We claim that this is upper bounded by $O(n^2)$.
-Indeed, for each pair $xy$ from $T$, when we run \emph{Dissect\_Rotation} on a rotation $\rho$ with $xy \in \rho$, we either not dissect $\rho$, and by constraction we never run \emph{Dissect\_Rotation} again on $\rho$, or we dissect $\rho$, and we strictly increase the size of $T'$.
-Since execution of Algorithm~\ref{alg:DR} takes time $O(n^2)$ by Theorem~\ref{thm:alg:DR:correct}, the bound follows. \end{proof}
+As for the running time, it suffices to bound the total running time of all executions of \emph{Dissect\_Rotation} throughout the algorithm.
+We claim that this is upper bounded by $O(n^4)$.
+Indeed, for each pair $xy\in T$, when we run \emph{Dissect\_Rotation} on a rotation $\rho$ with $xy \in \rho$, we either not dissect $\rho$, and by construction we never run \emph{Dissect\_Rotation} again on $\rho$ (hence $\rho \in R_X(T')$ for the output $T'$ by Lemma~\ref{lem:dissecting-preseeves-stability} and Lemma~\ref{lem:gen_rotation_IS}), or we dissect $\rho$, and we strictly increase the size of $T'$.
+Since $T'\subseteq T$ has clearly $O(n^2)$ edges and the number of rotations of a table is linear in the number of edges (see, e.g.,~\cite{Irving}), we deduce that \emph{Dissect\_Rotation} is run $O(n^2)$ times.
+Since each of its execution takes time $O(n^2)$ by Theorem~\ref{thm:alg:DR:correct}, the bound follows. \end{proof}